Hadden89/Vivaldi_Mods/README.md

 For this version, I merged again the code into a single CSS but is still divided in sub-sections with comment lines.
 Hope is quite clear :)

 ## What about JS mods ?
-Usually, JS mods are not mine or I did them with the [help of people](https://github.com/Hadden89/Vivaldi_mods/blob/master/Javascript_mods.md) which really know the scripting matter.
+For JS mods you should [check or ask](https://forum.vivaldi.net/category/52/modifications) in the modification thread.
+I used to have a list here but is quite [outdated](https://github.com/Hadden89/Vivaldi_mods/blob/master/Javascript_mods.md).

 By the way, enjoy vivaldi and its community.
 [Join to the forum](https://forum.vivaldi.net) if you didn't that yet ;)